Topps Tiffany Baseball Cards And How To Tell The Difference Between Regular Sets

 Seven-time Cy Award winner Roger “Rocket” Clemens, who was recently put on the 2023 Contemporary Veteran Hall of Fame Ballot, has one of the most valuable Topps Tiffany cards.
 One of his 1985 rookie Tiffany cards sold for $13,877.

-As one of the most prolific home run hitters in MLB history, it’s no surprise Barry Bonds rookie card makes this list.
+As one of the most prolific home run hitters in MLB history, Barry Bonds’s rookie card makes this list.
 It recently sold for $8,911.

-The current Miami Marlins manager holds the distinction of being the only Yankees player to have his jersey retired without making it to the world series.
+Don Mattingly is the only Yankees player to have his jersey retired without making it to the World Series.
 His otherwise stellar career for the Yankees has led to his rookie card being valued highly, selling for $5,600.

 With the 7th most home runs in MLB history, Ken Griffey had a legendary career.
 A 1989 Topps Tiffany featuring the Kid has gone as high as $4,388 in a PSA 10.